eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## Singleton

 A singleton is a special type of multi-index table that is designed to store a single row of data.
 Unlike a regular table, which can store any number of rows, a singleton is restricted to a single row.
 Singletons are often used to store global state variables or configuration parameters in a contract.

-Because there is only one row in a singleton, it is more efficient to access and modify its data than a regular table.
+It is important to remember the explanation of code and scope.
+For a singleton the scope can allow you to save one item per scope, and thus for example, you can store per-account configs.

 Here's an example of a singleton definition: